AriaMinaei/Griddify/README.md

 ## Manual Install

-IF you're having trouble installing Griddify on Photoshop CC 2014, there is a manual installation guide [here](./docs/manual-install.md).
+If you're having trouble installing Griddify on Photoshop CC 2014, there is a manual installation guide [here](./docs/manual-install.md).

 ## Development